ASA Article Prize

 2021

-1st Place: COL Nathan Jennings, "The Army and Seapower: Reconsidering Maritime Strategy in the 21st Century."
+1st Place: Nathan Jennings, "The Army and Seapower: Reconsidering Maritime Strategy in the 21st Century."

 2nd Place: Robert Green, Craig Giorgis, and Stephanie Malfrici, "Strategy in Practice During the American Revolution."